daknob/eldim/docs/api.md

 #### filename
 This is of type `string`, and must contain the desired name of the file.
-This can be anything, but spaces or symbols that are not normal for files are not recommended, since they may not be supported by the Swift backends.
+This can be anything, but spaces or symbols that are not normal for files are not recommended, since they may not be supported by the backends.

 #### file
 This `POST` parameter is the actual file.
 Send the entire file here that has